-For this image of Rio, I slid the left/dark slider to the right just a bit, I slid the midtones to the left just a bit, and I left the right slider/highlights alone.
-This helped to "push" the shadows up creating detail, created contrast in the mid-tones, and left the highlights alone.
+For this image of Rio, I slid the left/dark slider to the right just a bit, I slid the mid-tones to the left just a bit, and I left the right slider/highlights alone.
+This helped to "push" the shadows up.
+Thus creating detail and contrast in the mid-tones and left the highlights alone.

 We will click on our source image layer to select it, then go to Image > Adjustments > Shadow / Highlights.

-This is another very powerful tool that can extract a lot of detail out of both the shadows and highlight region of your photos, which ultimately creates contrast, which tends to make your engrave more realistic and exciting - seemingly popping off of the wood or other material.
+This is another potent tool that can extract a lot of detail from both the shadows and highlight regions of your photos.
+Which ultimately creates contrast, making your engraving more realistic and exciting - seemingly popping off of the wood or other material.

 To edit the highlights and shadows for Rio, I did the following:

 Amount: 15% (the total correct desired, or how much I'm going to push the shadows up)

-Tone: 24% (how broad of a range in the shadows I want selected - a larger percentage increases the amount of dark areas affected)
+Tone: 24% (how broad of a range in the shadows I want to be selected - a higher percentage increases the number of dark areas affected)

 Radius: 28 pixels (determines how large of a radius in pixels is affected by the adjustment)

 Radius: 30 pixels

 These settings allowed me to pull the highlights down, creating a lot of texture and detail in the white areas of his coat.
-It also pushed the dark areas of his fur up, creating more texture that we will see in the engrave.
+It also pushed the dark places of his coat up, creating more texture that we will see in the engraving.

 Resize your image to the desired engrave size.
 Here, I generally copy all of the edits into a brand new file which leaves my original source image completely editable.
 This is part of what my actions do. :)